opencypher/cypherdb/src/content/docs/extensions/attach/unity.md

 :::caution[Note]
-This is an experimental extension that is a starting point towards a larger integration of Kuzu with the lakehouse ecosystem.
+This is an experimental extension that is a starting point towards a larger integration of CypherDB with the lakehouse ecosystem.
 It may have unresolved issues.
 To help us address these issues or to discuss your use case, please reach out to us on GitHub or Discord.
 :::